rmehri01/Housing-Finder/README.md

 * User login so that users can add listings to a personal watch list.
 * Caching listing results in a database to drastically reduce the time taken to retrieve them.
-* Deploying the app using serverless technologies to save on costs.

 ### Robust